Our use of cookies

 If the number of applications for admission to the school exceeds the Published Admission Number (PAN), the following order of priority is used to allocate the available places.
 In accordance with legislation, children who have a statutory statement of special educational need, or Education, Health and Care Plan that names the school must be admitted.
 This will reduce the number of places available to other application Paragraph 1.6 of the code).

+3. Children who have an elder brother or sister in attendance at the school who will still be attending the school at the time of the proposed admission date.
 (For admission purposes a sibling is a child who lives at the same address and who is brother/sister, half brother/sister (children who share one common parent), step brother/sister where two children are related by marriage.
 This definition also includes adopted or fostered children living at the same address).

 Admission of Reception Age Children